JABDEVSA/angularBase/README.md

 I will recomend to delete the webapp dir and create a new one and the greate a new project in it, the project that I am talking about is angular.
 Obviously this will be done only on the creation of a new clean project structure not an completed one please use commen sense when working here.

-Okay so for that we have a couple of requieremnets here:
+Okay so for that we have a couple of requirements here:
 ```
  First install nodejs
     $ sudo apt install nodejs